openstack-archive/fuel-library/deployment/puppet/openstack/README.md

 is a collection of related content that can be used to model the configuration of a discrete service.

-These modules are based on the adminstrative guides for openstack [compute](http://docs.openstack.org/essex/openstack-compute/admin/content/) and [object store](http://docs.openstack.org/essex/openstack-object-storage/admin/content/)
+These modules are based on the administrative guides for openstack [compute](http://docs.openstack.org/essex/openstack-compute/admin/content/) and [object store](http://docs.openstack.org/essex/openstack-object-storage/admin/content/)